-I’m stoked; in less than 24 hours’ time, I’ll be hitting that old dusty trail to Las Vegas for one of the world’s biggest music festivals, Electric Daisy Carnival!
+I’m stoked once again to be hitting that old dusty trail to Las Vegas for one of the world’s biggest music festivals, Electric Daisy Carnival!

 While it’s a great party to attend, I’ll actually be working 2 out of 3 nights, keeping ravers happy, healthy and hydrated as part of the Ground Control festival team.
 I love EDC, and working on the festival team is a great way to give back to my community and still be able to enjoy the show.